RyannosaurusRex/ryanhayes.net/src/content/2010-05-31-software-development-academic-vs-real-world-education.md

 If you want to read more about hard work in Software Engineering, here is a great, timeless article: [Teach Yourself Programming in 10 Years](https://norvig.com/21-days.html) by Peter Norvig

-May I also suggest: [Discipline Outdoes IQ in the Long Run](https://lifehacker.com/5543677/discipline-outdoes-iq-in-the-long-run) Via [Lifehacker](https://www.lifehacker.com/)  [](https://lifehacker.com/5543677/discipline-outdoes-iq-in-the-long-run)
+May I also suggest: [Discipline Outdoes IQ in the Long Run](https://lifehacker.com/5543677/discipline-outdoes-iq-in-the-long-run)